-The MIT Kavli Institute (Director: Jacqueline Hewitt; Associate Director: Marshall Bautz) is located in Building 37 (View Map) of the MIT Campus at 70 Vassar Street, Cambridge, MA, a short walk from the Kendall/MIT Redline subway stop on Main Street in Kendall Square.
+The MIT Kavli Institute (Director: Robert Simcoe; Associate Director: Marshall Bautz) is located in the McNair Building (Building 37) (View Map) of the MIT Campus at 70 Vassar Street, Cambridge, MA, a short walk from the Kendall/MIT Redline subway stop on Main Street in Kendall Square.
 We also have offices and labs in Buildings NE83 and NW22.
 View campus map for building locations.

 For general information about the Kavli Institute, to be added to our colloquium mailing list, or to report website updates or corrections, please contact:

-The Astrophysics Division of the Physics Department at MIT (Division Head: Deepto Chakrabarty) is primarily located on floors 5 and 6 of the MIT Kavli Institute (MIT Building 37).
+The Astrophysics Division of the Physics Department at MIT (Division Head: Scott Hughes) is primarily located on floors 5 and 6 of the MIT Kavli Institute (McNair Building 37).
 We co-sponsor a weekly MIT Astrophysics Colloquium and an Astrophysics Brown Bag Lunch Series with the MIT Kavli Institute.

 For general inquiries about the Astrophysics Division, please contact: